y-chaturvedi/y-chaturvedi.github.io/_pages/about.md

 Hello there!
 I'm a second-year MS CS student at Georgia Tech specializing in Computing Systems.

-I am currently a researcher at Georgia Tech's School of Cybersecurity and Privacy in the CSAFA lab under <a href="https://research.gatech.edu/people/j-sukarno-mertoguno">Dr. Sukarno Mertoguno</a>.
+I am currently a researcher at Georgia Tech's School of Cybersecurity and Privacy in the <a href="https://sites.gatech.edu/csafa/">CSAFA</a> lab under <a href="https://sites.gatech.edu/karno/">Dr. Sukarno Mertoguno</a>.
 Before I joined Georgia Tech, I was a full-stack software engineer at Adobe India for two years, working primarily on the Adobe Sign product.

-My current research centers around the following areas:
+My current research is in the following areas:

 - Identifying vulnerabilities in the way LLMs are used to generate code.
 Keywords: LLM, SQL, cryptography, PowerShell, code generation
 - Improving the memory and type safety of C to Rust code conversion.
 Keywords: C, Rust, BASH, C2Rust, compilers